Championship Venue: PGA Golf Club, Ryder Course

 Format: 54-hole, Team Stroke-Play Championship, best 4 out of 5 scores will count each day.

-NCAA Division II Defending Champion: California State University – Dominguez Hills
+NCAA Division II Champion: California State University – Dominguez Hills (Back-to-Back Champions, 2018 + 2019)

 The organizational meeting in 1986 brought together a significant group of founders: Dr. Herschel Cochrane; Dr. Joe D. Saunders of the National Negro Golf Association; Jackson State University Golf Coach Eddie Payton; Rose Harper- Elder of the Sports Management Institute; and William (Bill) Dickey, founder of the Bill Dickey Scholarship Association and recipient of the 1999 PGA Distinguished Service Award.
 The goal of the founders was to provide a national stage for players from minority colleges and universities to compete in NCAA collegiate golf events.